 An auger is a tube with a corkscrew-like shaft snaked through it.
 A motor rotates the shaft, progressing the grain.
 Flex augers use PVC tubing and a flexible shaft allowing angled sections.
 They are the cheaper conveying method but are hard on product and not modular.

 By pulling segmented disks through a tube, chain disk conveyors can transfer grain in special conditions like about consecutive tight corners.
 They can move grain more quickly than augers and are gentler on grain, improving yield.

 Using compressed air, pneumatic conveyors are for larger breweries.
 They can move grain upwards of 4000 feet per minute but are expensive and very hard on product, especially malt.
 For this reason they’re typically used silo-mill.

 Chain conveyors are the fastest, gentlest method of conveying grain but take up a lot of space.
-For this reason they’re used when specially requested to dump from grist to mash as quickly as possible.
+For this reason they’re used to maximize yield from grist to mash as quickly as possible.

 The more finely malt is milled the greater the extract production but the more likely you will run into problems during wart separation and degradation during conveying.
 We carry up to quad-roller mills which grind up to 8,000 lbs./hr.

 Grist cases are mini silos which relax mill schedules by staging grain after grinding and before mashing.
 This steel vessel is particularly crucial when a brewhouse shares a floor with the mill room.
 We make them to order with custom shapes, colors, and features.